AJW1301/A-Decoupled-Method-for-Multisig-Spending-and-Shamir-Recovery/README.md

 By allowing a larger *k* for backups, each individual share becomes less critical to overall survivability, which can reduce the storage burden placed on any single share.

-The method also supports a **2-of-2** multisig configuration, allowing a single user to keep custody fully personal while still requiring multiple devices to spend.
+The method also supports a **2-of-2** multisig configuration, allowing a single user to keep custody fully personal.

 ## Further reading